-What follows is an archive of some of the contributions made to social media by Dr Mark Bolstridge, Trainee Psychiatrist.
-The full and necessary context for all of these contributions can be found on the author’s twitter timeline @mark_bolstridge where he introduces himself as follows: “Forensic trainee interested in biopsychosocialphilosophanthropoethical psychiatry.
-Tweeting in personal capacity”.
-Dr Bolstridge’s GMC Responsible Officer is Professor Geta Menon, Postgraduate Dean at Health Education England.
+Contributions made to social media by Dr Mark Bolstridge.
+The full and necessary context for all of these contributions can be found on the author’s twitter timeline where he introduces himself as follows: “Forensic mental health doctor.
+Last year of junior doctoring.”

 Dr Mark Bolstridge, Trainee Psychiatrist [23 May 2019] in response to research on patients longterm experiences of antidepressants, including physiological dependence and significant and disabling withdrawal effects “Thats fine if you want to adopt the lay description and ignore the science.”
 Dr Bolstridge then shares the ‘experience’ of rats used in scientific studies on antidepressants.